ianhundere/rpi-k3s/README.md

 ## install cert-manager

 > **automated via flux**: cert-manager is deployed automatically via flux. see `infrastructure/cert-manager/` for configuration.

-> **Note**: cert-manager v1.12+ supports Gateway API.
+> **note**: cert-manager v1.12+ supports Gateway API.
 With Gateway API, certificates are referenced directly in Gateway specs rather than using Ingress annotations. be sure to forward port 80 for http01 cert challenges.

 ### staging